DSL7f/DSL-Chatbot/README.md

 2. **Verify the API key**:
    - Make sure your OpenRouter API key is valid and active
-   - Test it with a direct API call to OpenRouter
+   - Test it with the "Test OpenRouter Connection" button in the sidebar

 3. **Restart the app**:
    - After setting or updating secrets, restart your Streamlit app
    - In the Streamlit Cloud dashboard, click on the three dots next to your app and select "Reboot app"

-4. **Check for error messages**:
+4. **Check the debug information**:
-   - The app now includes debug information in the sidebar
+   - The app includes debug information in the sidebar
    - Look for success or error messages related to secrets and client initialization

+## How It Works

+The application connects to OpenRouter's API using the OpenAI Python library because OpenRouter uses the OpenAI API format.
+This allows us to access a wide range of models through a single, consistent interface.

 The application is designed to check for the API key in the following order:
 1. Streamlit secrets (for cloud deployment)